lilsickdude/Steam-Idle-Games/README.md

 A: Yes, at the moment.

 Q: Where can i find an ID Game?
-A: Go to the store of the game that you want to idle and copy the number in the URL, for example i will use this: https://store.steampowered.com/app/822710/Clash_Mutants_Vs_Pirates/
+A: Go to the store of the game that you want to idle and copy the number in the URL, for example [i will use this](https://store.steampowered.com/app/822710/Clash_Mutants_Vs_Pirates/)
 Just copy the number after "/app/", so in this case the ID Game is: "822710"

 Q: Can i use a game that is not in my library?